menuRivera/concrypto-deployment/README.md

 - [x] Chain management
 - [x] Api key management
     - [x] chains selection
-- [ ] POST /api/session endpoint (to handle create session requests from the sdk)
+- [x] POST /api/session endpoint (to handle create session requests from the sdk)
+- [ ] Integrate all major chains (at least evm and near) wallet connections to the payment ui